 Perhaps moreso than Oddities, this album makes concessions to rhythmic accessibility.
 “The Human Slaughter Tango” mashes up groovy beats and macabre power chords before spinning incongruously into a traditional accordion solo.
 The cheerful lope of “Marching Through the Meadow” and the introspective guitar showcase “Thanx Dog” are practically conventional compared to some of the other tracks.
 They have their charms, but I prefer the crazier stuff.

-Overall it’s a diverse and surprising collection, and I’m kind of hopelessly hooked on it.
+It’s a diverse and surprising collection, and I’m hopelessly hooked on it.
 Below is the video for “Liquid Light,” which is a pretty great example of Schizofrantik’s various sensibilities.
 Awesome stuff that I expect will remain in my heavy rotation for a long time.